| <

 In the real world, a useful ranking is anything that does a reasonable

-Building on these three criteria of precision, ranking and recall,
+job distinguishing between strong and weak results.
+The Platonic Search Engine Building on these three criteria of precision, ranking and recall,

 it is not hard to envision what an ideal search engine might be